By Elena Berton

 "We want to persuade people to shift from the concept of owning a car to that of using a car," Autolib General Manager Morald Chibout told Reuters.

-Soaring insurance and parking costs in French cities have already persuaded 25 percent of its citizens to reduce or give up using their cars, according to a study published last year by Chronos TNS Sofres.
+Soaring insurance and parking costs have already persuaded 25 percent of French citizens to cut back or give up on using their cars, according to a study published last year by Chronos TNS Sofres.

 QUICK AND SIMPLE

 Valentine de la Celle, a 30-year-old Parisian mother of two, would seem to be the typical target for the service.
-She doesn't own a car, but expects to start using the station on Boulevard Haussmann for short trips, as she lives nearby.
+She does not own a car, but expects to use the scheme for short trips.

-"We're doing building work at home at the moment and to take things to the tip I'd have to hire a car, which is difficult," she said.
+"We are doing building work at home at the moment and to take things to the tip I would have to hire a car, which is difficult," she said.
 "But the scheme needs to be quick and simple, otherwise people will not use it."

-Users will be able to sign up for daily, weekly or annual memberships ranging from 10 euros to 144 euros for a year, with users paying more depending on the length of time the car is used.
+Users will be able to sign up for daily, weekly or annual memberships ranging from 10 euros to 144 euros, with users paying according to the length of time the car is used.

-(Additional reporting By Lorraine Turner and Gilles Guillaume; Editing by Christian Plumb)
+(Additional reporting By Lorraine Turner and Gilles Guillaume and Matthias Blamont; Editing by Christian Plumb and David Cowell)